 My Story

-To increase my earnings, I worked longer hours, and became laser focused on improving my skills to be the best employee I could be.
-I also explored different avenues to grow within the company.
-My hard work was rewarded with several promotions, raises, and big bonuses for closing high profile deals.
+2. Earn more.
+I worked longer hours, and became laser focused on improving my skills to be the best employee I could be.

 With lower expenses and higher income, I saved my 6 month emergency fund, and then some.
 After three years of hard work and frugal living, I’d saved up $100K.
-Since then, compound interest and increasing my savings by increasing my income kept picking up.
+Since then, the snowball has continued to grow.

 Why I’m Writing Financial Mutant